Dear Ms. Vicki,

 Dear Command Affair,

-While, I don't mean to gas you up, I do think you should be concerned.
+I don't mean to gas you up, but I do think you should be concerned.
 You busted your husband.
 He was obviously having some sort of relationship that had crossed the line emotionally.
 Maybe it hadn't become sexual, but he was definitely enjoying the relationship with the other woman.